aeternity/protocol/AENS.md

 ### Hashing

+Names are generally only referred to in hashed form.

+#### Until Lima hardfork
 We are going to adopt the `NameHash` as defined by the ENS in [EIP-137](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-137.md#namehash-algorithm) using Blake2b (256 bits digest) instead.